Squirre17/pwnxy-gdb/README.md

 - [ ] vmmap offset reduce to 4 byte len
 - [ ] add function or $PC in prompt ?
 - [ ] optional open diasam reg source code and watching window
+- [ ] add some timer and other decorators
+- [ ] setup instruction cache

 # TODO cmds
 - [ ] pid